 It was a hard job to change this in myself, but it mattered a lot.
 I was a LOT nicer to my students than to myself, but I still told them what was wrong with their work instead of what was right.
 It didn’t work very well–for me or them.

 The main thing I learned is to emphasize everything students did right.
 I even developed rubrics with all the tasks so I could find more things to compliment.
 And I went one step further.
-When we discussed what needed improvement, I framed it as an action step—what to do, instead of what they had done.
+When we discussed what needed improvement, I framed it as an action step—something to do, instead of taking them to task for mistakes.